microsoft/react-native-code-push/README.md

     *Note: If you don't already have RNPM installed, you can do so by simply running `npm i -g rnpm` and then executing the above command.*

+2. If you're using RNPM >=1.6.0, you will be prompted for the deployment key you'd like to use.
+If you don't already have it, you can retreive this value by running `code-push deployment ls <appName> -k", or you can choose to ignore it (by simply hitting `<ENTER>`) and add it in later.
+To get started, we would recommend just using your `Staging` deployment key, so that you can test out the CodePush end-to-end.

-2. (Only needed in v1.8.0+ of the plugin) In your `android/app/build.gradle` file, add the `codepush.gradle` file as an additional build task definition underneath `react.gradle`:
+3. (Only needed in v1.8.0+ of the plugin) In your `android/app/build.gradle` file, add the `codepush.gradle` file as an additional build task definition underneath `react.gradle`:

     ```gradle
     ...